The Bachelor of Science in Nursing (BSN) degree prepares graduates for beginning practice as a generalist registered nurse in a variety of settings.

 The Tusculum University Nursing Program has received Full Approval by the Tennessee Board of Nursing and has received approval from the Southern Association of Colleges and Schools Commission on Colleges.

 The baccalaureate degree in nursing at Tusculum University is accredited by the Commission on Collegiate Nursing Education (www.ccneaccreditation.org).

 The mission of the Nursing Program is to prepare qualified registered nurse professionals and graduate prepared nurses who enhance the quality of life for individuals, families, groups, and communities.

 OUR CORE VALUES

-As the School of Nursing moves forward with its mission, it is guided by the core values of Tusculum College and its own values that are grounded in professional nursing practice that embraces clinical and scholarly excellence.
+As the School of Nursing moves forward with its mission, it is guided by the core values of Tusculum University and its own values that are grounded in professional nursing practice that embraces clinical and scholarly excellence.
 The students, faculty, and staff will:

 - Communicate with integrity and act with ethical values and principles.

 - Create an environment of inclusiveness where individual, intellectual and social diversity are valued.

 - Promote and practice life-long learning, inquiry, and critical thinking.

 - Partner with our healthcare communities by creating relationships to promote common interests and shared values.